knightjdr/gatsby-starter-scientist/README.md

 in the browser tab and located next to the website title on bookmarks.

 It can be changed by replacing the image `src/images/favicon.png`.
-It should be a square image 512x512px.
+It should be a square image 512x512px in `png` format.
 To be consistent with the style of the current icon, create a background circle with the hex colour `#ffffff` and give the foreground image the colour `#3d8183`.

 ### logo